 Fully Fledged Betting at the Palm of Your Hands

 Oh, and before we proceed further, you should know that just like the official online casino websites, the mobile applications for NJ casinos are required by law to have geo-locating software.
-Through location services, the app will first confirm that you are within the state lines before you can start playing casino games on the go.
+So, through location services, the app will first confirm that you are within the state lines before starting to play casino games on the go.

-Usually, the only difference between using a desktop computer/laptop and a mobile device is the screen size.
-Everything else, from the promotions to the range of games and even payment options, will be accessible on these mobile apps.
+Usually, the screen size is the only difference between using a desktop computer/laptop and a mobile device.
+Everything else, from promotions to the range of games and even payment options, will be accessible on these mobile apps.

-New Jersey regulated online casino sites are just not for everyone.
-This is because the state regulators are rigorous when it comes to restricting who can play for real money on their online casinos.
+New Jersey-regulated online casino sites are just not for everyone.
+This is because the state regulators are rigorous in restricting who can play for real money on their online casinos.
 Here are people who are allowed to play online in the state:

-Before players are allowed to start gambling, they have to pass through a few verifying steps for every online casino before being allowed to start betting.
-Such details are verified using geolocation software as well as the user's social security number.
-Therefore, online casinos in New Jersey will crosscheck players' details with both public databases and credit reporting agencies.
+Before players are allowed to start gambling, they have to pass through a few verifying steps for every online casino before starting betting.
+Such details are verified using geolocation software and the user's social security number.
+Therefore, online casinos in New Jersey will crosscheck players' details with public databases and credit reporting agencies.

 Even though banking online was previously viewed with high suspicion, it has emerged as the quickest, easiest, and most trusted method of transferring money.
-In retrospect, this has been made possible by phenomenal improvements that have been made by several online money transfer companies.
+In retrospect, this has been made possible by phenomenal improvements that several online money transfer companies have made.
 Nowadays, players have plenty of options, which we'll scrutinize later in this review.

 Anyone can open a play-money account from anywhere in the US.
-However, you must physically be located within the borders of New Jersey.
-New players need to provide their social security number regardless of which state they reside in because legal online casino sites are required to know who they are dealing with.
+However, it would help if you physically were located within the borders of New Jersey.
+Additionally, new players need to provide their social security number regardless of which state they reside in because legal online casino sites must know who they are dealing with.